 A Quick History of West Jefferson: Our Town

-West Jefferson, North Carolina is located in the heart of Ashe County in the northwestern part of the state bordering Tennessee to our east and Virginia to our north.
+West Jefferson, North Carolina is located in the heart of Ashe County in the northwestern part of the state bordering Tennessee to our west and Virginia to our north.
 The valley in which West Jefferson, NC is located lays between Mount Jefferson to the east and Paddy Mountain to the west.
 West Jefferson unofficially developed around the Virginia-Carolina Railroad in the early 1900s, with the Town officially incorporated on February 9, 1915.

 For many decades, West Jefferson was served by the Northwestern Railroad, otherwise known as “The Virginia Creeper” by locals, and was a major stop along the railway.
 The railroad initially carried lumber and wood products which brought West Jefferson’s initial commercial growth.
 Freight delivery and passenger traffic were eventually added to the train’s services.
 Land offices, lumber companies, banks and other businesses catering to rail traffic were soon all aiming for space beside the tracks here in West Jefferson continuing our growth.